Standard deviation SD

 The larger the standard deviation is, the more spread out and dispersed the data.

-The more clustered and huddled the data, the smaller its standard deviation.
+The more clustered and huddled the data around the mean, the smaller its standard deviation.

 Definition and formula for the standard deviation: